John Zaccaro: Subsequent activity

-P. Zaccaro Co., Inc. continues as a third-generation, privately held real estate investment, development, and management firm that specializes in Manhattan.
-As principal for over 50 years, Zaccaro has been involved in every aspect of the real estate industry as a manager, broker, developer, or principal.
-Some of his past clients are the Emigrant Savings Bank, Bowery Savings Bank, and New York University.
-Zaccaro now works with his son, John Jr., a licensed attorney and real estate broker.
-The firm's deals have sometimes been valued into the tens of millions of dollars and involved other New York real estate figures such as Jared Kushner.
+Zaccaro is president of P. Zaccaro Co., Inc. He works with his son, John Jr., a licensed attorney and real estate broker.
+Zaccaro's past clients include the Emigrant Savings Bank, Bowery Savings Bank, and New York University.
+P. Zaccaro Co., Inc.'s deals have sometimes been valued into the tens of millions of dollars and have involved other New York real estate figures such as Jared Kushner.